-- said LCS receiving via said communications port a first data set that includes data defining first content; - said LCS using said domain processor to determine from inspection of said first data set for a watermark, a first data set status value of said first data set to be at least one of unsecure, secure, and legacy;

-- said LCS using said first data set status value to determine which of a set of rules to apply to process said first data set prior to storage of a processed second data set resulting from processing of said first data set, in said LCS storage unit; - said LCS determining, at least in part, from rights associated with a user identification associated with a prompt received by said LCS for said first content, a quality level at which to transmit said first content, wherein said quality level is one of at least unsecure, secure, and legacy; and - wherein a quality level of legacy means that said first content does not include said watermark.
+- said LCS storing in said LCS storage unit a plurality of rules for processing a data set; - said LCS receiving via said communications port a first data set that includes data defining first content; - said LCS using said domain processor to determine from inspection of said first data set for a watermark, a first data set status value of said first data set to be at least one of unsecure, secure, and legacy; - said LCS using said first data set status value to determine which of a set of rules to apply to process said first data set prior to storage of a processed second data set resulting from processing of said first data set, in said LCS storage unit; - said LCS determining, at least in part, from rights associated with a user identification associated with a prompt received by said LCS for said first content, a quality level at which to transmit said first content, wherein said quality level is one of at least unsecure, secure, and legacy; and wherein a quality level of legacy means that said first content does not include said watermark.

 Defendant's Accused Products allow playback of both secured and unsecured content via Netflix, HBO, and other streaming services (a method for using a local content server with communications port, storage, domain processor, and unique ID; said LCS storing/receiving data sets/content; LCS inspecting data set for watermark and determining ... unsecure, secure, legacy; wherein a quality level of legacy means that said first content does not include said watermark).
-(See, e.g., Exhibits A, M & N.)
+(See, e.g., Exhibits A, K & L.)

 58. Defendant has been and now is indirectly infringing by way of inducing infringement by others and/or contributing to the infringement by others of the '561 Patent in the State of Texas, in this judicial district, and elsewhere in the United States, by, among other things, making, using, importing, offering for sale, and/or selling, without license or authority, products for use in systems that fall within the scope of one or more claims of the '561 Patent.
 Such products include, without limitation, one or more of the Accused Products.
 Such products have no substantial non-infringing uses and are for use in systems that infringe the '561 Patent.
 By making, using, importing offering for sale, and/or selling such products, Defendant injured Blue Spike and is thus liable to Blue Spike for infringement of the '561 Patent under 35 U.S.C. § 271.
-It is not necessary for

-Plaintiff to indicate specific customers directly infringing the Patents-in-Suit through the use of Defendant's Accused Products.
+It is not necessary for Plaintiff to indicate specific customers directly infringing the Patents-in-Suit through the use of Defendant's Accused Products.
 See In re Bill of Lading Transmission and Processing System Pat.
 Litig., 681 F.3d 1323, 1336 (Fed.
 Cir.
 2012); see also Atwater Partners of Tex.
 LLC v.
 AT & T, Inc., No. 2:10-cv-175, 2011 WL 1004880, at 3 (E.D.
 Tex.
 Mar.
 18, 2011).
-Even so, Defendant induces and contributes to the infringement of its customers.
-Defendant also induces and contributes to the infringement of its partners and resellers who use, test, and demonstrate the infringing functionality (see, e.g., Exhibits C & D).
-Those whom Defendant induces to infringe and/or to whose infringement Defendant contributes are the end users of the Accused Products.